squillero/byron/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/byron?label=pypi)](https://pypi.org/project/byron/)
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/byron?label=downloads)](https://pypi.org/project/byron/)

+> Formerly known as [MicroGP](https://github.com/microgp) v4

-Byron is a generic [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization) designed to support source code [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), either in assembly or in higher-level languages.
-It begins by generating a set of random programs, which are then iteratively improved by an [evolutionary algorithm](https://cad-polito-it.github.io/byron/evolution).
-It can handle complex, realistic structures containing local and global variables, conditional and looping statements, and subroutines.
+Byron is a generic [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization) designed to support source code [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), either in assembly or in higher level languages.
+It starts by generating a set of random programs, which are then iteratively improved by an [evolutionary algorithm](https://cad-polito-it.github.io/byron/evolution).
+It can handle quite complex structures including subroutines, local and global variables, jumps, conditionals, and loops.

-Candidate solutions [do not need to be *designed*](https://evolution.berkeley.edu/), but merely *evaluated* using an external tool, such as an interpreter or a simulator.
+Test programs [do not need to be *designed*](https://evolution.berkeley.edu/), but merely *evaluated* using an external tool, such as an interpreter or a simulator.
 Different types of parallelization are supported out of the box, from simple multithreading to the creation of temporary directories where multiple subprocesses are concurrently [spawned](https://en.wikipedia.org/wiki/Spawn_(computing)).

 :package: The Python package is available on [PyPi](https://pypi.org/project/byron/); this repo is only useful if you want to hack the code.